 Rezoning

-- Review the property’s zoning using VicMap, including the permitted height and density.
+- Review the property’s zoning using VicMap, including the permitted use and density.
 If you are unsure, contact City staff.

 - Consider a pre-application meeting with staff to review the conceptual plan for the proposed development to receive high-level guidance on key issues, policies and technical requirements.
 This can improve the application process and save you time.